microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ./paictl.py service start -n rest-server
 ```

-## Different Hardwares in Worker Nodes
+## Different Hardware in Worker Nodes

 We recommend one VC should have the same hardware, which leads to one `skuType` of one VC in the hived scheduler setting.
 If you have different types of worker nodes (e.g. different GPU types on different nodes), please configure them in different VCs.
 Here is an example of 2 kinds of nodes: